fluxninja/aperture/docs/content/reference/policies/bundled-blueprints/policies/auto-scaling/pod-auto-scaler.md

 ## Introduction

-This blueprint provides dashboard and policy which auto-scales the targeted Kubernetes resources based on the results received by executing the provided PromQL queries for scale-in and scale-out.
+This blueprint provides a dashboard and policy which auto-scales the targeted Kubernetes resources based on the results received by executing the provided PromQL queries for scale-in and scale-out.